Him188/MyMap/README.md

 ## Tips

 - If you want to change the picture, just use command `/mymap setpicture <id> <imageFile>` again.
 - An OP can long-touch(Left-click for Win10) a frame to look up id of the frame.
+- This plugin supports languages in 简体中文(Chinese Simplified) and English

 ## Q&A

 - How to set GIF image?
   The same way as static images.
 - How to set Multi images?
   Create a folder under plugins/MyMap/images, put images in it.(Needs static picture, dynamic GIF only displays the first frame).
   Name of picture decides how long to display.
 (Not included the suffix, explodes by "-", the last one is the display time)
   Examples: